Improved delta-kick cooling with multiple nonideal kicks: Canceling aberrations with multiple kicks

 Lastly, we test how sensitively the performance of the doublet lens depends on the exact value of the kick strengths chosen.
 To this end, we vary the kick strength around the values obtained from the classically inspired scheme (relabelled as $\kappa_{1,cl}$ and $\kappa_{2,cl}$) and plot $\Delta p_i/\Delta p_f$ as a function of $\kappa_1/\kappa_{1,cl}$ and $\kappa_2/\kappa_{2,cl}$ in Fig.~\ref{fig:two-delta-kick-performance}.
 The results show high sensitivity to the ratio of the kick strengths, $\kappa_1/\kappa_2$, where a few percent deviation in just one of the two kick strengths has a significant effect on the final momentum width.
 If $\kappa_1/\kappa_2$ is chosen correctly, however, the final momentum width is rather insensitive to common variations in the kick strengths.
+Furthermore, this sensitivity to the exact value of kick strengths depends on the choice of $\sigma_1$ and $\sigma_2$, where the high-performance region in Fig.~\ref{fig:two-delta-kick-performance} broadens if $\sigma_2$ decreases (keeping $\sigma_1$ constant).
+The choice of the relative beam sizes therefore represents a trade-off between peak cooling performance and robustness to experimental imperfections.
 Also, note that as in Fig.~\ref{Fig_DKC_performance_Gaussian_potential}, the numerically optimized doublet lens outperforms the doublet lens with kick parameters chosen from the classically inspired scheme.

+As a possible implementation, we consider a BEC of \(^{87}\)Rb in a harmonic trap with frequency 30 Hz.
+The initial size of this cloud is \(\Delta x_i\) = 1.4 \si{\micro\meter}.
+We note that this assumes the cloud is non-interacting; for an interacting BEC, the mean-field energy causes a larger initial cloud size in a given trap.
+Attractive kicks are applied using a Gaussian beam with \(\lambda\) = 1064 nm, and repulsive kicks are applied using \(\lambda\) = 420 nm, blue-detuned from the 5S\(_{1/2}\) to 6P\(_{3/2}\) transition.
+Using a single attractive Gaussian kick with a width of \(\sigma_1 = 15\Delta x_i\) = 20.9 \si{\micro\meter}, the optimum cooling performance is achieved after an expansion time of 27.6 ms, after which the atoms have expanded to a final size of \(\Delta x_f = 5.36 \Delta x_i\) = 7.38 \si{\micro\meter} (Fig. \ref{Fig_DKC_performance_Gaussian_potential}), which gives a factor of 18.7 reduction in temperature.
+The required kick strength is \(\kappa_1 =\) 24.2 \(\hbar\).
+If the total time allotted for the kicks is 100 \si{\micro\second}, then achieving this kick strength requires a modest laser power of 2.22 mW.